-We arrived at the Old Inn in Carbost, the remote Scottish pub where would be staying that week, at five o’clock on Sunday after a two-day drive from London.
+We arrived at the Old Inn in Carbost, the remote Scottish pub where we would be staying that week, at five o’clock on Sunday after a two-day drive from London.
 The car park was full, but it wasn’t obvious which building beside the shore of the loch was the pub.
 We found an innocuous door down a dark staircase where a sign pointed “Way Inn”.

 Everything changed when we opened the door.
 The pub was heaving, and we could barely get to the bar and claim our room for the night.
 A Scottish folk band called Nae Plans were playing, and they seemed to be popular.
 I googled them and discovered they were a “daredevil folk duo” whose name springs from their tendency to turn up and improvise.